 Researching different game design programs can help you refine your list of target schools.
 Here are some more things to think about when comparing different colleges.

 Keep in mind that Game Design majors can also consider an advanced degree in Game Design.
 (The Princeton Review ranks the best graduate programs in Video Game Design.)
-We asked SMU Guildhall, the #1 Graduate Program in Game Design, about the graduate school curriculum and experience they offer their students:

 Connect with our featured colleges to find schools that both match your interests and are looking for students like you.